Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 Every patient may want and need something a little different from their shopping experience.
 For some, quality customer service and in-person recommendations are essential.
 For others, convenience is the name of the game.

 Ultimately, what matters most is that your cannabis purchasing works for you and provides what you're looking for.
-Thankfully, there are different ways to save on the price of medical marijuana, however you prefer to shop.
+Thankfully, there are different ways to save on the price of medical cannabis; however you prefer to shop.

 Dispensary vs. Delivery vs. Subscription Box